Friday, April 19, 2013

 Facts

 Philip's daughter is actress Samantha Bond, best known as Miss Moneypenny in the Pierce Brosnan 007 films (1995-2002), as well as villainous Mrs Wormwood in The Sarah Jane Adventures (2007-08).
+He was married for a time to TV producer Pat Sandys (best known for helming soap EastEnders in the early-1990s).
 He died while holidaying in Madeira.

 His only acting credit.
 Chris was also the double for Alydon's hand in episode 2.